“You yourself, as much as anybody in the entire universe, deserve your love and affection.” — Buddha

 3 Techniques to Boost Self-Esteem from Dr. Burns, Author of Feeling Good

 Unlocking your self-esteem and building a healthier self-image can be achieved through three effective techniques outlined by Dr. Burns in his book, “Feeling Good”:

 1. Talk Back to That Internal Critic

-According to Burns, technique #1 is talking back to your internal critic.
-He suggests three ways:
+According to Dr. Burns, technique #1 is talking back and countering your inner critic.